 Do I have to confirm that patients received their prescriptions?

-If you sell eyeglasses or have a financial interest in the sale of eyeglasses, then yes, you must ask patients to confirm they received their prescription.
+If you sell eyeglasses or have a financial interest in doing so, then yes, you must ask patients to confirm they received their prescription.
 This confirmation should come after they’ve received it—asking beforehand doesn’t count.

 If you provide the prescription digitally, you need to obtain the patient’s written consent for digital delivery and keep records of the delivery for at least three years.